Aswin-AR5055/MiniGDrive/README.md

 ## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to use, modify, and distribute this project — just keep the license file and give proper credit.
-MIT License — built with ❤️ by [Aswin Raj](https://github.com/Aswin-AR5055).
+Built for the community, with ❤️ by [Aswin Raj](https://github.com/Aswin-AR5055).

 ---